-- (1) Those appointed officials who serve in an agency that is solely advisory in nature and has no authority to: (i) make binding decisions; or (ii) enter into contracts or (iii) make any expenditures other than those incurred for research purposes, are exempt from filing annual Statements of Financial Interests. - (2) For appointed officials to receive this exemption, a City employee or official must submit a written request to the Board which explains how the agency might meet the criteria for exemption, as well as supporting documentation, such as bylaws, ordinances or executive orders which govern the conduct of the agency. - (3) After reviewing the information provided by the agency, the Board shall determine by advisory opinion whether the agency's request for an exemption will be granted or denied and notify the agency of the decision.
+- (1) Those appointed officials who serve in an agency that is solely advisory in nature and has no authority to: (i) make binding decisions: or (ii) enter into contracts or (iii) make any expenditures other than those incurred for research purposes, are exempt from filing annual Statements of Financial Interests. - (2) For appointed officials from boards and commissions that have not already been addressed by the Board to receive this exemption, a City employee or official must submit a written request to the Board which explains how the agency might meet the criteria for exemption, as well as supporting documentation, such as bylaws, ordinances or executive orders which govern the conduct of the agency. - (3) After reviewing the information provided by the agency, the Board shall determine by advisory opinion whether the agency's request for an exemption will be granted or denied and notify the agency of the decision